aqibrehmanpirzada/job_automation_linkedln/README.md

   ***OR***
   <br> <br>
   If you are using Windows, click on `windows-setup.bat` available in the `/setup` folder, this will install the latest chromedriver automatically.
-6. If you have questions or need help setting it up or to talk in general, join the github server: https://discord.gg/fFp7uUzWCY

 ## 🔧 How to configure